Addy0606/imdbdataset/README.md

 Tokenisation (example in code):

 We need to split the text into words so we can process this numerically.
 In the scikit-learn model, this was done automatically for us.
+We use bert-uncased as it returns tensors, useful for our model to use.

+in the output, we see three tensors, namely input ids, token type ids and attention mask. input ids are the token ids for each word in the sentence. token type ids are used to differentiate between different sentence pairs like question + answer. ( 0 for first sentence, 1 for second). since its single sentence, all are  0. attention mask tells us which tokens are actual words (1) and which are padding (0).

 Custom Dataset: